-Notice PIH 2018-18 recommends that the total amount that a family must pay each month-the family's monthly share of rent plus the monthly debt repayment amount-should not exceed 40

-Washington County Department of Housing Services Admissions and Continued Occupancy Policy - Page 399 percent of the family's monthly adjusted income, which is considered "affordable."
+Notice PIH 2018-18 recommends that the total amount that a family must pay each month-the family's monthly share of rent plus the monthly debt repayment amount-should not exceed 40 percent of the family's monthly adjusted income, which is considered "affordable."
 Moreover, Notice PIH 2018-18 acknowledges that PHAs have the discretion to establish "thresholds and policies" for repayment agreements with families [24 CFR 982.552(c)(1)(vii)].